skippyr/river-dreams/README.md

 # River Dreams
-A tribal-inspired ZSH theme for linux.
+A tribal-inspired ZSH theme for Linux.

 ![](preview.png)